stephcrete/REST-API-Design-Guide-Wiki/HTTP-Methods.md

 Rules:
 * you SHOULD NOT use PUT for creation; instead we recommend using POST in most cases
-* you MUST NOT use PUT for partial updates (partial updates are NOT idempotent)
+* :x: you MUST NOT use PUT for partial updates (partial updates are NOT idempotent)